Papagoat/technical-leadership-and-engineering-manager-masterclass/Tech Lead Masterclass/Summary/01-Exploring-Technical-Leadership.md

   - Early detection of issues can prevent long-term negative effects on the team.

 <br><br>
-The content provided is part of an Technical Leadership Masterclass conducted by Patrick Kua (@patkua) from TechLead Academy.
+The content provided is part of a Technical Leadership Masterclass conducted by Patrick Kua (@patkua) from TechLead Academy.
 This event was organized by Henry Suryawirawan, host of the Tech Lead Journal.